manimari/Vinyl_CD/README.md

 o http://localhost:5000/vinyl/rotation_speed_45  ->  Get the Vinyls that have a rotation speed of 45 rpm

 o http://localhost:5000/vinyl/modify/< title >/< year >  ->  Modify a Vinyl’s Year of release (eg http://localhost:5000/vinyl/modify/The Wall/1990 )

+Requests can be done in any way, but if you don't know I suggest Postman.